 12. How do I set it all up?
 The easiest way to set up your password manager is perhaps from the support of your chosen provider.
 If you are hands-on most companies have videos, demos, and customer support.

 13. What is the cost?
-Password keepers cost from free to less than $10.00 /month for personal.
+Password keepers cost from free to less than $10.00 /month for personnel.
 You can expect to pay a little or a lot more depending on your business needs.

 A password keeper is not the be-all, end-all.
 But it beats the average person’s best password creation.
 One of the better benefits of a password manager is the password-generating features.
 It creates rare, unspecific, long unassociated passwords.
 If you keep all your digital information under lock and key, that’s the only guarantee a hacker cannot gain access.
 But according to security experts, you are more secure with a password keeper than without one.